 }

-Let’s describe the code we just added.
-In the first line, we set the syntax to proto3, the latest version of the Protocol Buffers protocol.
+In the first line of our schema definition, we set the syntax to proto3, the latest version of the Protocol Buffers protocol.
 The second line defines the output path for the code generated.
 The rest of the file includes two structures that we need for our microservices, similar to the Go structures we created in Chapter 2.

+Note

+Unlike Apache Thrift, we don’t specify if Protocol Buffers message fields are required or optional.
+This wasn’t the case before the third version of the protocol, however the authors of Protocol Buffers intentionally removed this feature.
+The reason is, required fields are difficult to deprecate: if you set the field as optional and stop returning it from a server, a client that is not aware of the change might consider the data as invalid.
+To make serialization backward compatible, it is preferred to keep all fields as optional, and provide explicit documentation on data validation and supported message values.

 Now, let’s generate the code for our structures.
 In the src directory of our application, run the following command:

 protoc -I=api --go_out=. movie.proto